 Parents/guardians/carers are responsible for the provision of an updated ASCIA Action Plan with any relevant changes to the student's medical condition as it relates to their allergy and potential for anaphylactic reaction, signed by the treating medical practitioner, together with a recent photo of their child and any medications and autoinjectors referenced in the plan and recommended for administration.
 Parents/guardians/carers are also responsible for providing an up to date photo for the ASCIA Action Plan when it is reviewed.
-For overseas travel or travel involving flights, an ASCIA Travel Plan for People at Risk of Anaphylaxis is to be completed by a registered medical practitioner in conjunction with a red ASCIA Action Plan for Anaphylaxis.
+For overseas travel or travel involving flights, an ASCIA Travel Plan for People at Risk of Anaphylaxis is to be completed by a registered medical practitioner in conjunction with a red ASCIA Action Plan for Pan for Pan for Pan for Plan for Plan